dart-lang/site-www/src/content/tools/dart-format.md

 ## Use trailing commas

 Dart code often involves building fairly deep tree-shaped data structures.
-Dart improves code formatting when you include the optional trailing commas.
+Use optional trailing commas for better automatic formatting.
-To keep your desired formatting, add a trailing comma at the end of parameter lists in functions, methods, and constructors.
+Add a trailing comma at the end of parameter lists in functions, methods, and constructors.
-Dart formatter then inserts an appropriate amount of line breaks for Dart-style code.
+This helps the formatter insert the appropriate amount of line breaks for Dart-style code.

 ## Affects whitespace only